 4 North Norfolk Railway

-the station setting and watching the train as fun as the ride to Sheringham itself!
+the station setting and watching the train is as fun as the ride to Sheringham itself!
 Read Bruin’s railway adventure in his blog.
 A fifteen minute walk from town, follow the high street left around the war memorial, and the Post Office on the left.
 Keep walking, past Gresham’s school and a wooded area.
 The station will be found on your left.

 5 And independent retail

 of course, of which Holt is fiercely proud.
 ‘Our Norfolk’ favourites include the High Street’s ‘Richard Scott Antiques’, an ‘institution’ of china, Lees Yard’s ‘The Red Dot Gallery’, because everything Colin does is simply ‘just so’.
 Colin has contributed a story to Our Norfolk – ‘Apple inspired art‘.
 ‘Old Town’ clothing for its dynamic utilitarian style.
 For a good read, ask Miss Willey for their ‘newspaper’, ‘The Evening Star’!